 The Sundown Nature Trail is situated 10km north of Broken Hill on the Silver City Highway.
 At the radio beacon at the racecourse on the edge of town follow the highway towards Tibooburra for 10km.
 The turnoff to the Sundown Nature Trail is signposted and is just before Lawrence Engineering's large shed.
-Follow the 2.2km graded track to a car park at the beginning of the trail.
+Follow the 2.2km graded track to a car park at the beginning of the trail, which is situated in the rocky Sundown Hills on the northern edge of the Broken Hill Common.
+The hills are sparsely vegetated with tough, perennial plants adapted to the harsh, dry environment.
+In a good season following rain ephemeral grasses, wildflowers and other herbs also appear.
+In the carpark eucalypts have been introduced to provide shade for visitors.